dynamicnet/redis-trib-php/README.md

 redis-trib.php aims to do the same work as the original tool, but with PHP and no dependency.

 The interface is the same as the original tool shipped with Redis.
-So any tutorial showing examples with the Ruby tool may work with the PHP tool.
+So any tutorial showing examples with the Ruby tool may work with this PHP tool.

 ## Install manually